Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Name: John Doe

-Contact Information: Telephone number, email address, LinkedIn profile
+Contact Information: Phone number and email address.
+LinkedIn profile

 Education:

-- A Bachelor’s Degree in Management XYZ University, Graduated May 2021.
+- A Bachelor’s Degree in Management XYZ University, Graduated May 2021

-- Relevant course: Market Research, Data Analysis and Consumer Behavior
+- Coursework that is relevant: Market Research, Data Analysis, Consumer Behavior

 Experience: